eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. code-block:: yaml

-    WANServerParticipant_userA:
+    - name: WANServerParticipant_userA
       kind: wan

+      discovery-server-guid:
         id: 2                             # Id to generate the GuidPrefix of the Discovery Server of A
       listening-addresses:
-        - ip: "1.1.1.1"                   # Public IP of host Ha
+        - ip: 1.1.1.1                     # Public IP of host Ha
           port: 11666                     # Port forwarded router Ra

 User *B* should set a port forwarding rule in router *R*:sub:`B` as ``11777 -> 192.168.2.2:11777``.